Topology-based Representative Datasets to Reduce Neural Network Training Resources: Introduction

-In this paper, we reduce the training time by choosing a {\it representative} dataset of the original one.
-We formally prove that the accuracy of the neural network trained with the representative dataset is comparable to the accuracy of the neural network trained with the original dataset for the perceptron case.
-Besides, experimental evidence indicates the usefulness of representative datasets for the general case.
-Moreover, in order to ``keep the shape" of the original dataset, the concept of representative dataset is associated with a notion of nearness independent of isometric transformations.
-Finally, as a first approach, Gromov-Hausdorff distance is used to measure this {\it representativeness}.
-Nonetheless, as Gromov-Hausdorff distance complexity is an open problem\footnote{It seems to be intractable in practice \cite{DBLP:journals/dcg/Schmiedl17}.}, bottleneck distance between persistence diagrams \cite{Edelsbrunner10} is used instead as a lower bound to Gromov-Hausdorff distance since its complexity is cubic in the size of the dataset (see \cite{chazalsignature}).
-The implementation of the methodology can be found in the online supplementary material documentation\footnote{https://github.com/Cimagroup/Experiments-Representative-datasets}.
+Moreover, in order to ``keep the shape'' of the original dataset, the concept of representative datasets is associated with a notion of nearness independent of isometric transformations.
+As a first approach, the Gromov-Hausdorff distance is used to measure the {\it representativeness} of the dataset.
+Nonetheless, as the Gromov-Hausdorff distance complexity is an open problem\footnote{It seems to be intractable in practice \cite{DBLP:journals/dcg/Schmiedl17}.}, the bottleneck distance between persistence diagrams \cite{Edelsbrunner10} is used instead as a lower bound to the Gromov-Hausdorff distance since its time complexity is cubic on the size of the dataset (see \cite{chazalsignature}).

 The paper is organized as follows.
-In Section \ref{sec:background}, basic definitions and results from artificial neural networks and persistent homology are given.
-The notion of representative dataset is introduced in Section \ref{sec:repdatasets}.
-In Section \ref{sec:perceptroncase}, the perceptron architecture is studied to provide bounds to compare the training performances within the original and its representative dataset.
-Persistent homology is used in Section \ref{section:TDA} to measure the representativeness of a dataset.
-In Section \ref{sec:experimentalresults}, experimental results are provided for the perceptron case pointing out the fact that it is equivalent to train a perceptron with a dataset or with its representative dataset.
-In Section \ref{sec:experiments}, we illustrate the same fact through an experiment using a more complex neural network architecture.
+In Section \ref{sec:background}, basic definitions and results from neural networks and computational topology are given.
+The notion of representative datasets is introduced in Section \ref{sec:repdatasets}.
+Persistence diagrams are used in Section \ref{section:TDA} to measure the representativeness of a dataset.
+In Section \ref{sec:perceptroncase}, the perceptron architecture is studied to provide bounds for comparing training performances within the original dataset and its representative dataset.
+Specifically, in Subsection \ref{sec:experimentalresults}, experimental results are provided for the perceptron case showing the good performance of representative datasets, comparing them with random datasets.
+In Section \ref{sec:experiments}, we illustrate experimentally the same fact for several multi-layer neural networks.
 Finally, some conclusions and future work are provided in Section \ref{sec:conclusions}.